RomeroCamilo/Log-In-Testing/README.md

 # Log-In-Testing
-Creating a login page, practicing with local storage.
+Designing a simple login validation page with local storage.